canonical/snapcraft/docs/flutter-applications.rst

 same name as the snap, as in this example.
 If the names differ, the binary file name will be prefixed with the snap name to avoid naming conflicts between installed snaps.
-An example of this would be ``super-cool-app.some-command``.
+An example of this would be ``my-flutter-app.some-command``.

-The ``extensions`` keyword is used to incorporate Flutter's common set of requirements.
+The ``extensions`` keyword is used in this example to access GUI toolkit features that the application needs.
 See :ref:`snapcraft-extensions` for further details.

 Building the snap
 ~~~~~~~~~~~~~~~~~